Dana-Farber-AIOS/GPT4DFCI/README.md

 # GPT4DFCI 🤖

-**Welcome to the GPT4DFCI code repository, a private and secure generative AI tool, based on GPT-4 and deployed at Dana-Farber Cancer Institute.**
+**Welcome to the code repository for GPT4DFCI, a private and secure generative AI tool, based on GPT-4 and deployed at Dana-Farber Cancer Institute.**

+*The development of this tool is led by the Dana-Farber Informatics & Analytics Department; tool requirements, usage policy, and training material are overseen by the broader Dana-Farber Generative AI Governance Committee.*

-This repository is organized in 4 sections:
+This repository is organized in the following sections:

+- Manuscript & policy details accompaining this tool
 - Training material for the users
-- Manuscript & policy details accompaining this tool
 - Front-end code - this is the application where the users place their queries and read the output
 - Back-end code that handles all requests from the applicaiton and routes all requests to other components
 - Infrastructure that was used to deploy this
+- License
+- Contact

+# 📜 Manuscript & policy

+Here is linked the [Manuscript & policy details](./link) regarding this tool adoption.

 # 🧑‍🎓 Training

 Here you will find the [training material](./link) that accompanied this tool deployment.

-# 📜 Manuscript & policy

-Here is linked the [Manuscript & policy details](./link) regarding this tool adoption.

 # 💻 GPT4DFCI Front-end Code

 <img src="https://github.com/Dana-Farber-AIOS/GPT4DFCI/assets/25375373/3400b3cf-9faf-4fce-8c22-3dff0cb5313e"/>

+All code is in the [DFCI-GPT4DFCI](./DFCI-GPT4DFCI) folder.

 ## Stack